 Brush losses are the losses taking place between the commutator and the carbon brushes.
 It is the power loss at the brush contact point.
 The brush drop depends upon the brush contact voltage drop and the armature current Ia.
 It is given by the equation shown below:

-The voltage drop occurring over a large range of armature currents, across a set of brushes is approximately constant If the value of brush voltage drop is not given than it is usually assumed to be about 2 volts.
+The voltage drop occurring over a large range of armature currents, across a set of brushes is approximately constant.
+If the value of the brush voltage drop is not given then it is usually assumed to be about 2 volts.
 Thus, the brush drop loss is taken as 2Ia.

 Mechanical Losses in dc machine

 The losses that take place because of the mechanical effects of the machines are known as mechanical losses.
 Mechanical losses are divided into bearing friction loss and windage loss.
 The losses occurring in the moving parts of the machine and the air present in the machine is known as Windage losses.
 These losses are very small.

 Stray Losses in dc machine

 These losses are the miscellaneous type of losses.
 The following factors are considered in stray load losses.

-- The distortion of flux because of armature reaction.
+- The distortion of flux because of the armature reaction.

 - Short circuit currents in the coil, undergoing commutation.